§73. Comprehensive labor market information system

 development and implementation of the system and to maintain the system.
 In the

-of media, including the Internet.
+including the internet.

 D. The system shall provide the council and commission with information relevant